kalxas/rasdaman/doc/main/05_geo-services-guide.rst

         }

-    * WMS ``Styled Layer Descriptor (SLD)``: The color table definition must be valid XML and contains ``ColorMap`` element.
+    * WMS ``Styled Layer Descriptor (SLD)``: The color table definition must be valid XML and contain a `ColorMap` element.
+      Note that rasdaman will only consider the first `sld:ColorMap` element in the SLD document, any other SLD elements will be ignored.
       Check :ref:`coloring-arrays` for details about the supported types (``ramp`` (default), ``values``, ``intervals``), example ``ColorMap`` with ``type="values"``:

       .. hidden-code-block:: xml